World on the Move: Migration, Societies and Change conference

 World on the Move Blog Series

-The World on the Move blog series will include a series of reflections on the conference.
+The World on the Move blog series included a series of reflections on the conference.
 Read the first post by our keynote speaker and Emeritus Professor Nina Glick Schiller on ‘Don’t Mourn: Organise and Theorise Dispossession: Thinking Beyond Brexit, Trump and Migration Policy Speak’

 This conference received funding from the Hallsworth Conference Fund at the University of Manchester.